internetErik/TeachProgramming/README.md

 ### Overview

-Programming languages abstract many different systems into a single interface.
-Software developers most typically work with conceptual layers (objects, classes, &c), however, it is also common that one would write code against a system that interfaces with another service or even hardware.

 Working with many layers in an application is almost always necessary, and these layers presents different metaphores and terminology.
-Often these different systems have conflicting metaphores and produce equivocations on terms if they aren't kept distinct.
+Often these different systems have conflicting metaphores and produce equivocations on terms if they are not kept distinct.
 Developing an intuitive understanding of different layers of a system and how each are brought to stand in the same environment can be very helpful for overcoming a lot of confusion on the part of the student.

 New developers can help themselves by understanding that they will need to take these different metaphores and potentially wresle them into a common metaphore.
+This can help developers once they are advanced in developing a consistant metaphore for their own applications.
 A good example of how systems are made to work together is given with a *nix command prompt.
 When running commands together with pipes (`|`), every command passes its results to the next command as text.
 In this way there is a consistant expectation for what every console application can work with.

 ### Examples of Layers